 - The attitude we take to situations and suffering outside our control

-The first is what you could call a life purpose, or life goal.
+The first is what you could call a life purpose or life goal.

-I love the second one as it puts experiences and a life of enjoyment as an alternatives to achievement.
+I love the second one as it puts experiences and a life of enjoyment as an alternative to achievement.
 Thus traveling the world or giving yourself fully to your partner can replace a more concrete or materialistic goal.